rafael2051/Game-JAVA/README.md

-## Getting Started
+## GAME Project in JAVA

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Hi there!
+This is a game made by me in java,
 ## Folder Structure

 The workspace contains two folders by default, where: